Solomon Islands Snorkeling Tour, 2016 Trip Report

 Returning to the Russell Islands we spent our final three days exploring the variety of marine habitats that can be found in the network of jungle-draped islands.
 Lush fringing reefs that possess a dazzling assemblage of both soft and hard corals, narrow caverns that allow trickles of sunlight inside to offer an eerie, yet spectacular snorkel session, and exposed reefs that seem to have a representative from every species of tropical marine fish that can be found throughout the archipelago.
 We also were treated to a village visit that included exhibitions of local song, dance, and music.

-We cannot wait to return to this amazing part of the world.
-In 2018, we will visit the Solomon Islands as part of our Melanesian snorkeling tour.
+We cannot wait to return to the Solomon Islands and this amazing part of the world.
+It’ll be an anxious wait until Dec 2020 when we have our next snorkeling tour to the Solomon Islands scheduled.